Non Physical (aka Symbolic) Objects

 First, one may put aside derived objects, since they reflect other symbolic objects and have no actual counterparts.

-Then, we can also ignore the symbolic representations of activities, since they are not identified or managed independently, even if they are to be recorded persistently.
+Then, we can also ignore the symbolic representations of activities, since their life-cycle is limited to processes execution, even if their states may have to be recorded persistently.

 - Agreements, contracts, conventions, etc.

-- Mental categories used to classify objects or phenomenons.
+- Categories used to classify objects or phenomenons.

-Being natively designed as symbolic, those objects can be directly mapped into their representation as system objects.
+Being originally designed as symbolic artifacts, those objects can be directly mapped into their representation as system surrogates.

 It must be noted that whereas customary objects may be materialized, the outcome is not necessarily a business object by itself.
-That is only the case for binary business objects, which have a conventional currency of their own.
+That is only the case for binary business objects (e.g art pieces) which enjoy a two-faced currency as both actual and symbolic.